Have Questions about Northwest Naturals?

 Our facility is located in Portland, Oregon and is family owned.

-All of our high quality ingredients are sourced in the USA with the exception of our Lamb and Mussels from New Zealand and our Duck from France.
+All of our high quality ingredients are sourced in the USA with the exception of our Lamb and Mussels from New Zealand and our Rabbit from France.
 For more information on the source of our ingredients, please go to our Sourcing page.

-Freezer burn is a dehydration of the outer layer of a food product after it has been exposed to extended periods of cold conditions in improper packaging.
+Freezer burn is the dehydration of the outer layer of a food product after it has been exposed to extended periods of cold conditions in improper packaging.
 It’s often accompanied by frost over the affected region of the food.
-It has no effect on the nutritional quality of a product, but often diminishes the appearance of a food to the point where it is not appealing to the consumer.
-Northwest Naturals in an on demand facility and products are produced weekly.
+It has no effect on the nutritional quality of products but often diminishes the appearance of a food to the point where it is not appealing to the consumer.
+Northwest Naturals in an on-demand facility and products are produced weekly.
 This means the product you receive are as fresh as they can be.

 If the outside surface looks dry, that is due to the use of IQF (Individually Quick Freeze) at -30 degrees for approximately 10 minutes.
 We use IQF to quickly freeze our products to secure the integrity of the nutrients and bio-availability of nutrition.
 Once the food is thawed, the moisture will return to the surface.
 Frost is caused by poor air circulation, and often, by the periodic thawing and freezing of frost-free freezers when they are opened and closed during the day.
 Ensuring proper air flow and rotating your bags in the freezer will help decrease the amount of frost to accumulate in each bag.